Lina-Askar/HER2-Classifier/README.md

 The system integrates:

-Virtual Staining (H&E → IHC) using a PSPStain ResNet-based generator
+Virtual Staining (H&E → IHC) using PSPStain

 HER2 multi-class classification using a modified DenseNet201 (IHCNet)